MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/startofdayfunction.md

 ---
 title: startofday() - Azure Data Explorer
-description: Learn how to use the startofday() function to return the start of the day containing the date. ms.reviewer: alexans ms.topic: reference ms.date: 01/31/2023
+description: Learn how to use the startofday() function to return the start of the day for the given date. ms.reviewer: alexans ms.topic: reference ms.date: 01/31/2023